Top of page

 Is it OK to smoke?

 Smoking means that you are more likely to get infections, especially in the lungs.
-Having treatment for lymphoma further increases this risk.
+Some drugs used to treat lymphoma can also affect your lungs, including the chemotherapy drug bleomycin and the targeted drug brentuximab vedotin.

 Should I take exercise?

 Physical activity can have a positive impact on physical and mental health.
-It could also shorten your recovery time after treatment.
+It could also help you to prepare for treatment, and in your recovery after treatment.

 Speak to your doctor about the type and intensity of exercise that’s safe for you.
-You might be advised to avoid certain types of exercise at times.
-For example, you’ll probably be advised to avoid contact sports like rugby if you have a low platelet count (thrombocytopenia), due to the risk of bruising and bleeding.
+You might be given certain safety precautions to follow, including avoiding certain types of exercise at times.
+For example, you’ll probably be advised against contact sports like rugby if you have a low platelet count (thrombocytopenia), due to the risk of bruising and bleeding.
 You might also be advised against swimming for a while because of the increased risk of infection from public pools and changing rooms.

 Some people with lymphoma worry that having a massage could spread lymphoma throughout their body.
 There is no evidence that massages are at all harmful.
 Speak to your medical team for advice specific to your situation if you would like to have a massage.